CyberGen49/discord-chatgpt/README.md

     1. Check "Bot", then copy the generated URL
     1. Open a new tab, paste the URL, and navigate to it
     1. Follow the instructions to add the bot to your server
+1. Set your Discord user ID in the `discord.owner_id` config field.
-1. Make any other changes to the config file ([see below](#configuration)), then save it
+1. Make any other changes to the config file ([see below](#configuration)), then save it.
-1. Create the message database by running `sqlite3 main.db ".read schema.sql"`
+1. Create the message database by running `sqlite3 main.db ".read schema.sql".`
     * This is a required step.
 See [Database](#database) for details.
 1. Register the bot's slash commands by running `node registerCommands.js`
 1. Start the bot with `node bot.js`
-    * If you're on a Unix operating system, run `sh bot.sh` to start the bot and auto-restart it if it crashes
+    * If you're on a Unix operating system, run `sh bot.sh` to start the bot and auto-restart it if it crashes.
+1. If you left `config.public_usage` disabled, use `/users allow` to allow yourself to use the bot.
+1. Try it out by DMing the bot a question!

 ## Configuration
+The main configuration is located in `config.json`:

 * `openai`
-    * `secret`: Your OpenAI secret key
+    * `secret`: Your OpenAI secret key.
 * `discord`
-    * `id`: Your Discord application's ID
+    * `id`: Your Discord application's ID.
-    * `token`: Your Discord bot's token
+    * `token`: Your Discord bot's token.
-* `admin_tag`: Your Discord tag (username#discriminator) or other identifier to show to users when they aren't allowed to use the bot.
-They'll be told that they can contact you if they want to be added to the allow list.
+    * `owner_id`: Your Discord user ID.
+Users will be told to contact this user if they aren't allowed to use the bot.
 * `system_prompt`: The initial `system` message to send with all requests to the language model.
 This can be used to influence how the model responds.
-* `allowed_users`: An array of Discord user IDs who are allowed to use the bot.
-If this array is empty, all users are allowed to use the bot.
 * `max_input_tokens`: The max size of input messages in [text tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)
 * `max_output_tokens`: The max size of the language model's responses in text tokens
 * `usd_per_token`: The cost, in US dollars, of a single text token.
 This is used to calculate the cost values shown in the `/stats` command.
-* `delete_message_days`: Message entries older than this number of days will be automatically deleted from the database
+* `delete_message_days`: Message entries older than this number of days will be automatically deleted from the database.
+* `public_usage`: If `true`, all users will be able to use the bot by default.
+If `false`, only users allowed with `/users allow` will be able to use the bot.
+* `ignore_prefixes`: If one of these strings is present at the beginning of a message, the message will be ignored.
+* `http_server`
-* `http_server_port`: A port to host the HTTP server on.
+    * `enabled`: Whether or not to enable the HTTP server.
 For now, any request to that server is redirected to this GitHub repository.
+    * `port`: The port to host the server on, if enabled.

+Allowed and blocked users are stored in `users.json`:

+* `allowed`: These Discord user IDs will be the only ones allowed to use the bot.
+Leave this array empty to allow all users by default.
+* `blocked`: These users will be blocked from using the bot.

+You can manage allowed and blocked users with the `/users` command and its subcommands.

 ## Database
 The bot stores every message with its accompanying response in the database we generated during setup.